Albuquerque Paternity & Child Custody Attorneys

-At Sutherland Law Firm, LLC, our Las Cruces family attorneys have decades of experienced representing women and men in paternity cases.
+At Sutherland Law Firm, LLC, our Albuquerque family attorneys have decades of experience representing women and men in paternity cases.
 Diligent and compassionate, our lawyers can help you successfully navigate your paternity case, protecting your rights and interests at every step of the process.

 We are ready to help you resolve your paternity case so you can focus on the next chapter of your life.